jDan735/kobra/README.md

 ```
 kobra develop
 ```
-It is desirable to use when changing locales and configs of your module, which are in separate files
+It is desirable to use when changing locales and configs of your module, which are in separate files.
 ### 📦 Deploy
 With this command, you can change the version of your module, create a build with `python setup.py sdist` and release to pypi.org:
 ```